luapower/coro/coro.md

 Create a coroutine which can be started with either `coro.resume()` or with `coro.transfer()`.

-### `coro.transfer(thread|nil[, ...]) -> ...`
+### `coro.transfer(thread[, ...]) -> ...`

-Transfer control (and optionally any values) to a coroutine (or to the main thread if nil is passed for thread), suspending execution.
+Transfer control (and optionally any values) to a coroutine, suspending execution.
 The target coroutine either hasn't started yet, in which case it is started and it receives the values as the arguments of its main function, or it's suspended in a call to `coro.transfer()`, in which case it is resumed and receives the values as the return values of that call.
 Likewise, the coroutine which transfers execution will stay suspended until `coro.transfer()` is called again with it as target.

 Errors raised inside a coroutine which was transferrred into are re-raised into the main thread.